Panamanian golden frog: Life history

 The juveniles of this species are amphibious, but have a far smaller range than subadults and adults.
 Normally, the juveniles are not found more than 2 m from their streams, and recently metamorphosed juveniles are more likely to be found next to the stream pools teeming with tadpoles.
 Like their adult counterparts, the juveniles go to higher elevations and recede into trees to prevent predation; however, due to their small size, the juveniles are not able to cover as much elevation and climb as highly into trees and shrubbery.
 At the onset of heavy and consistent rains, the juveniles flee from the open streamsides, which are normally where the grown adult males, which are very territorial, are known to roam.
 Territorial behaviors by adult males could be initiated by these rains.
 Visually, the juvenile has snout-to-vent lengths ranging from 8.4 to 17.1 mm.
 Their dorsal coloration is a deep and vivid green which matches the color of the moss that grows on the rocks in and around the streams of their habitat.
 There are also dark brown to black dorsal markings.
 Some of the juveniles are also known to have small dark markings on their digits.
 Their abdomen is either white or goldenrod yellow, occasionally with dark markings that do not match the ground color.

 The subadults of this species have full ranges, but they are sometimes found near adult males which is noteworthy because males of this species are fairly solitary and combative in the presence of other males.
-The subadult is about 28.3 mm long and weights about 1.1 g.
+The subadult is about long and weights about 1.1 g.
 They are more greenish in color which more closely resembles the color of the metamorphic juvenile than the brilliant and sometimes spotted golden color of the adult.
 The patterning of subadults is significantly darker than the adults.